elasticio/elasticio.github.io/content/_getting-started/secrets.md

 ## Auth Secret Creation

+Before we can proceed with `auth-secret` creation, couple points needs to be considered:

-> Please Note: Before you can create a secret for any component you must create a client first.
+*   Before you can create a secret for any component you must create a client first.
+*   Your component might have only one authorisation type defined in the system.
+It will be autho selected by default.
+*   A drop-down window to select a client type will appear only when more than one type of clients are defined in the system.
+*   In case of OAuth2 type authorisation a drop-down with defined OAuth clients will be available.
+If you have only one OAuth2 client defined, it will be selected by default.
+Here you have also chance to create a new OAuth client.

+### Creating basic secret

 You can create `auth-secret` on UI identically as you would create a credential for any component.
 You need to select the client type first.
 For example we select `basic` client type for the REST-API component:

 {% include img.html max-width="100%" url="/assets/img/getting-started/secrets/create-basic-secret.png" title="Create Basic Secret." %}

+### Creating OAuth2 secret

 OAuth2 secret creation has more options since the real power of Secrets feature becomes evident here.
 For example when we create a OAuth2 credential we can add